What you need to know about the Novavax

 Certain kinds of immunocompromise refers to individuals who have undergone solid organ transplantation, or who are diagnosed with conditions that are considered to have an equivalent

-level of immunocompromise.
+level of immunocompromise.1

 References: 1.
-Novavax COVID‑19 Vaccine, Adjuvanted (2023-2024 Formula) EUA Fact Sheet for Healthcare Providers.
-Novavax, Inc.; October 2023.
+Novavax COVID-19 Vaccine, Adjuvanted (2024-2025 Formula) EUA Fact Sheet for Healthcare Providers.
+Novavax Inc.; August 2024.
 2. Centers for Disease Control and Prevention.
-Interim clinical considerations for use of COVID-19 vaccines in the United States. https://www.cdc.gov/vaccines/covid-19/clinical-considerations/interim-considerations-us.html.
-Updated February 28, 2024.
-Accessed March 1, 2024.
+Getting a flu vaccine and other recommended vaccines at the same time. https://www.cdc.gov/flu/prevent/coadministration.htm.
+Updated December 8, 2023.
+Accessed June 17, 2024.